Samkth123/KTH-md/CC.md

 	- If you answer why you need to understand each question thats good
 - It helps you get more specific into the question so you can answer it in a testable, data-driven way

-Airline strategy case:
+**Airline strategy case:**
-Issue: What are the key segments within Business and Leisure travel and how large is each in terms of number of seats and revenues
+**Issue**: What are the key segments within Business and Leisure travel and how large is each in terms of number of seats and revenues

+^^ You need to show why you want to know this:

+**Hypothesis**: There must be at least one highly profitable segment that is poorly served by us and our competitors that we can target from now on.

+This hypothesis:
+1. makes the issue relevant
+2. is testable
+3. has potential to drive the case forward

+##### 4. Create tests for hypothesis
+Only when prompted by interviewer.

+Hypothesis testing plan:
+- I would build a list of segments with market size (nr of seats, dollar value) amd price sensitivity (price per ticket vs avg) /==im looking for high price and high volume segment== /
+	- ex last minute exectuives
+-